 - Securing the provision of 6 construction apprenticeships by the Academy/Sport’s Centre building contractor.

-- Lobbying the Westway Trust and RBKC to take action to address poor air quality at the KALC replacement sports pitches.
+- Lobbying the Westway Trust and RBKC to take action to address poor air quality at the KALC replacement sports pitches at the Westway Sports Centre.

 - Securing an assurance from the Aldridge Foundation that they would pay the London Living Wage to all employees at the Kensington Academy and promote local employment opportunities.

 HOLLAND PARK OPERA

 For a number of years RBKC has spent £1.5 millon a year of our Council Tax on subsidising the Holland Park Opera while refusing to spend their massive reserves (currently in excess of £240 million) on providing decent housing for residents in North Kensington.
 This is something that we are determined to challenge through direct action in the future.
 The Council is now proposing to end the HPO subsidy by donating a £5m lump sum to create instead an independent opera charity.
 We consider this to be completely unacceptable while they simultaneously slash another £13.5m from vital frontline services next year.
 This includes £3.9m from adult social care, £1.9m from children’s services, and £691,000 from the housing budget, including reducing services to homeless people by £150,000.

 Spending £5m on opera while many of our residents are deep in debt, dependent on food banks and seeing services cut is truly scandalous.